 Photocopies acceptable for GB vehicles on GB journeys

 Check certificate is appropriate to UN Number of load (AT, FL or EX).
-As long as legible, reduction is size acceptable.
+As long as legible, reduction in size is acceptable.

 |Equipment dependent on load

 In all cases the suggested action is the most severe to be considered.
 Many cases may be treated as Risk Category 3 (written report only)

 It is not the role of roadside enforcement officers to decide suitability of equipment.
 On no account should a vehicle be held up solely because of doubts about this equipment.
 Such doubts should be referred to HSE with details and photo if possible.

 |None||8.1.5||3||Written report only||Eye rinsing liquid is sometimes "dated".
 If outdated, also treat as RC3 (report only).
 No other first aid equipment is needed under ADR.
 Use judgement.
 For some DGs (e.g. some class 7 and class 9 goods) may add little value.|

 This equipment may be in a vacuum sealed bag with a long "shelf life" and should not be opened for routine checks